Market-Connections Professional Resume Writing Services

 1. UPDATE YOUR "JOB PREFERENCES".
 Below is LinkedIn's advice about updating your job preferences and requirements in your profile.

 1. BE CONSISTENT.
-Your resume is usually written for a specific opening while your profile is a more general statement.
+Your resume is usually written for a specific job opportunity while, your profile is a more general statement.
 Still, you want them to be similar enough to avoid causing any confusion.

 2. CHECK THE METER.
 LinkedIn provides a profile strength meter to help you optimize your profile and rate yourself.
 It will give you helpful recommendations about additional steps you can take, such as adding more information about volunteer work and foreign languages.